nhsconnect/nhslogin/src/gp-credentials-para2.md

 ## Introduction

+If you are an IM1 supplier, learn how to use NHS login to create or retrieve GP credentials.
+This means users do not have to go their GP practice to register for your service.

 NHS login supports a scope of `gp_integration_credentials` which will allow a Relying Party (RP) to retrieve the following user claims:

 - Account ID